Home/Meats/Veal Liver

 Clinical Encyclopedia

-Veal liver is a nutrient-dense organ meat that is rich in vitamins and minerals, particularly vitamin A and iron.
-It is often pan-fried to enhance its flavor and texture.
+Veal liver is a nutrient-dense organ meat rich in vitamins and minerals, particularly Vitamin A and B12, making it an excellent choice for those looking to boost their nutrient intake.

 Scientific NameBos taurus

-Region of OriginVarious regions, commonly from Europe and North America.
+Region of OriginVarious regions, commonly sourced from Europe and North America.

 Macronutrient Ratio